Frequently Asked Questions

 What is Polygence?

-Polygence is a research academy dedicated to driven students looking for one-on-one mentorship from top-tier academics and practitioners.
+Polygence is a research academy for motivated students looking for dedicated mentorship from expert academics and practitioners.

 What is the program structure?

-The Polygence program is made up of ten one hour-long sessions spread out over a period of three to six months.
+The Core Polygence Program is made up of ten one hour-long sessions spread out over a period of three to six months.
 Some projects may exceptionally run beyond six months.
+The Core Program also includes two rounds of Writing Feedback on projects provided by a Polygence team member.

 What is the tuition for a Polygence program?

-Tuition for the full Polygence program starts at $2695 USD
+Tuition for the Core Polygence program starts at $2695 USD.

 What are my payment options for a Polygence program?